LineageOS/lineage_wiki/pages/how-tos/logcat.md

 2. Type `su` and confirm root access - you may have to turn on root access for apps in **Developer options**.
 3. Type `logcat -d -f /sdcard/logcat.txt`.
 This will save the log to `/sdcard/logcat.txt`.

    Additionally, the radio buffer can be viewed or stored with `logcat`.
-If needed or requested, type `adb logcat -db radio -f /sdcard/radio.txt` to save it to `/sdcard/radio.txt`.
+If needed or requested, type `logcat -db radio -f /sdcard/radio.txt` to save it to `/sdcard/radio.txt`.